Apple’s developer problems are much bigger than Epic and ‘Fortnite’ | Engadget

 Ostensibly, Epic’s antitrust case against Apple was about the iPhone maker’s treatment of Fortnite and its refusal to allow the game developer to bypass the App Store for in-app purchases.
 Epic, along with many other prominent developers, has long chafed at Apple’s 30 percent commission, or “App Store” tax.

-It’s not just that they see 30 percent as greedy and unfair (Apple recently its take to 15 percent for small developers).
+It’s not just that they see 30 percent as greedy and unfair (Apple recently lowered its take to 15 percent for small developers).
 It’s that Apple has appeared to treat some developers differently than others.
-For example, documents unearthed during the trial detail how Apple went to great lengths to from yanking in-app purchases from its app.
+For example, documents unearthed during the trial detail how Apple went to great lengths to prevent Netflix from yanking in-app purchases from its app.

 After considering “punitive measures” toward the streaming giant, Apple offered Netflix custom APIs that most developers don't have access to.
 It also dangled the possibility of additional promotion in the App Store or even at its physical retail stores.
-Netflix ended up pulling in-app purchases anyway, but it was illustrative of the kind of “special treatment” many developers have long suspected Apple employs towards .
+Netflix ended up pulling in-app purchases anyway, but it was illustrative of the kind of “special treatment” many developers have long suspected Apple employs towards some apps.

 Meanwhile, game developers have no choice but to pay Apple’s “tax.”
 Not only that, but Apple’s rules prohibit them from even alerting their users that they may be able to make the same purchase elsewhere for less — what’s known as its “anti-steering” rules.